kuzzleio/kuzzle/doc/1/api/essentials/errors/index.md

 **status**: 401

 An `UnauthorizedError` error is thrown by Kuzzle when an authentication attempt failed, or if a requested resource needs an authentication to be accessed.

-## Errors Manager

-Kuzzle gives you precision about thrown errors by sending you a full error name composed with:

-- The `domain` of the error (eg. `api`)

-- The `subdomain`, which brings more precision about the context (eg. `admin`)

-- and the proper `error` name (eg. `database_not_found`)

-You can find actuals domain [here](https://github.com/kuzzleio/kuzzle/tree/master/lib/config/error-codes) and see their full definitions.
-Each domain, subdomain and error has an unique code, Kuzzle prevents duplicates for each level.

-# Example

-When you receive an error that occured in the `admin` controller from the `api` because the database you want to work with doesn't exist, Kuzzle will throw a PreconditionError with properties `domain`, `subdomain` and `error` settled as `api`, `admin` and `database_not_found`.